NoKrAD070/ILYAS/README.md

     	<p translate="yes"><strong>Chosen profession:</strong> <br>
 	There is no exact answer, however there are multiple choices:<br>
 	1. <strong>Developer</strong>.
 After gaining enough IT knowledge, I am planning to make a game with my friend<br>
-	2. <strong>Geologist</strong>.
-Very high paid job, as well as a lot of experience.<br>
-	3. <strong>Analist</strong>.
-I see it suiting me because I count in my head pretty fast since I was a kid.<br>
+	2. <strong>Analist</strong>.
+I would love to use my mathematical skills and upgrade them further<br>
-	4. <strong>Graphic Designer</strong>.
+	3. <strong>Graphic Designer</strong>.
 I loved drawing since childhood, however even without that I believe this job would be interesting <br></p>
-	5. <strong>Beatmaker</strong>.
-Even though you cannot really call it profession, it is still somewhat paid, also I have a lot of experience in it
+	4. <strong>Beatmaker</strong>.
+Even though you cannot really call it profession, the sheer amount of experience and enthusiasm I have for it is a factor
     <br>
     <p>============================================================</p>
     <br>
      <p translate="yes"><strong>My ways of making myself remembered:</strong><br>
-	 To be honest I haven;t really thought about this, so there isn't much:<br>
+	 To be honest I haven't really thought about this, so there isn't much:<br>
 	<strong>Creating and popularising a new music style; making big changes in the developing industry; making a game with my friend.</strong>
 	<br>
 	<p translate="yes"><strong>Contacts:<br>+7 778 150 2792<br>ilyas.mambetalin26@fizmat.kz<br>Telegram: @NKR070<br> inst: @nkrprod070</strong></p>